 Independent Practice: Similes and Metaphors Now that you have a better idea about what similes and metaphors are, let's practice constructing some of our own.
-In your Language Arts folders, you will find the assignment Similes and Metaphors - Independent Practice.
+In your Language Arts Google Classroom, you will find the assignment Similes and Metaphors - Independent Practice.
 Complete the similes and metaphors by adding your own words.
 What you do not finish in class becomes homework.

 Homework (1.)
 Read your A.R. book at home for at least 30 minutes and, if you choose, make a reading log entry using the Digital Reading Log.
 (Remember you must have made at least two entries by the end of the day Friday.)
 (2.)
 Complete the assignment Similes and Metaphors - Independent Practice, which will be due on Friday, December 11.